Casa Batllo or House of Batllo is perhaps the most beautiful residential property ever built.

 The building was originally built in 1877 by Emilio Sala Cortés, a professor at the Provincial School of Architecture, Barcelona.

-In 1903, a businessman named Mr. Josep Batllo y Casanovas bought the building and decided to turn it into his residence.
+In 1903, a businessman named Mr. Josep Batllo y Casanovas bought the building and decided to turn it into his residence, and Casa Batllo was named after him.

 Mr. Batllo wanted Gaudi to demolish the building